 As we have been analyzing the story of Braiden Rathy and his alleged string of some one hundred burglaries, reminiscent of Derek Fast’s burglary spree two years ago, we have talked about the Red Scorpions and other gangs who who have set up shop on Vancouver Island and grow rich from killing people with fentanyl and other drugs.
 We have talked about the great job done by the RCMP in identifying and arresting Braiden Rathy, what Crown Prosecutors must now do, and we have even discussed our judges, what they must do and how they are failing us.
 We have not discussed the fact that Braiden Rathy’s victims have been psychologically raped and what their victimization will mean in their lives,

-Fentanyl, Braiden Rathy, Red Scorpions is a five part posting with links for the other parts to follow at the bottom of the page
+Fentanyl, Braiden Rathy, Red Scorpions is a six part posting.
+The links to the other parts follow at the bottom of the page

 My ex-roommate and I know what it means to be a victim

 She has been threatened and attacked on the street because of the minor role she played in the conviction of Wyatt Prince for the murder of Paul Rouxel, and she and I have been attacked with bear mace once, me with a screwdriver another time and I have endured the insults of an idiot judge, Madam Justice Susan Griffin.
 I have also had my house burgled by Wyatt Prince, and I can tell you first hand that the burglary occupied my mind as much as any of those other events because those other events were things that I could face head on while the burglary was something against which I could not defend my ex-roommate or myself.

 There is no such thing as a “petty crime” to a victim

 The following is quoted from http://www.safessentials.com/Blog/the-psychological-effects-of-a-home-burglary-/How do Burglaries Affect Homeowners?